abhijeet78880/anime-api/README.md

 ---
 ## some of the git commands i learnred today:
+- to stage the changes that are made
 ```
     git add
 ```
+- to config the origin and upstream
 ```
     git remote add <origin/upstream>
 ```
+- to commit the changes made
 ```
     git commit -m "message"
 ```
+- to push the changes to the github
 ```
     git push -u origin <branch>
 ```